abhi3700/My_Learning-Rust/tuts/async/README.md

     ![](../../img/parallelism_diagram.png)
   - **concurrency**: A single CPU core doing multiple tasks, but only one task is running at a time.
 It's kind of like _faking parallelism_.
 It's like watching a YT video and listening to another music at the same time.
 You are not watching both at the same time, but you are switching between them.
 So, here the CPU does take some <kbd>pause</kbd>s in between.
 Hence, the idle time.
 So, these idle times could be because of moving some mouse or keyboard.
 Here, there is a concept of context switching.
     ![](../../img/concurrency_diagram.png)
   - **asynchronous**: Single CPU core doing multiple tasks, but only one task is running at a time, and the tasks are not blocking the main thread.
 Hence, _no idle time_.
 In the diagram below, the task-1 is paused because it is waiting for some resources/information that can be achieved after the completion of the other 3 tasks.
 So, after task 4 ends, the task-1 resumes.
 In rust, there is a crate called [`tokio`](https://crates.io/crates/tokio) which provides asynchronous programming.
+In other words, asynchronous involves sometimes parallelism or concurrency.
     ![](../../img/async_diagram.png)
+    And we should know when to use what.
+There are mainly 2 types of work:
+    - **CPU bound**: lot of processing related work (crunching no.s).
+In this case, parallelism can be really helpful.
+    - **I/O bound**: lot of networking related work like connecting to a network server and waiting for its response.
+It could also be reading files or getting responses based on thousands of requests to a server.
 - The async/await syntax is a way to write asynchronous code that looks like synchronous code.
 - There is a `Future` trait in the standard library which is similar to the concept of a `Promise` in JavaScript.
 - Futures are inert in Rust and make progress only when polled.
 Dropping a future stops it from making further progress.